 Integrating SAP Marketing Cloud and SAP Commerce Cloud

-SAP Marketing Cloud and SAP Commerce Cloud are two products within the SAP C/4HANA suite.
+SAP Marketing Cloud and SAP Commerce Cloud are two products within SAP Customer Experience.
 Each come with their own set of functionality and data.
 Integrating both, however, can help elevate the overall customer experience.
 There are many different options for integrating these two products.
 This article will focus on outlining the integration options, along with their pros and cons, to help you decide which option is best for you.
-Before starting, we recommend that you read through the article "Overview of SAP C/4HANA Integration and Extension Options".
+Before starting, we recommend that you read through the article "Overview of SAP SAP Customer Experience solutions Integration and Extension Options".

 Table of Contents

 When discussing the integration between SAP Commerce Cloud and SAP Marketing Cloud, it is important to understand the different interaction points.
 The following diagram provides an overview of the interaction points:

 When trying to determine which integration option is best, there are a few considerations that need to be accounted for:

 - Data to integrate (clickstream, master data, product and offer recommendations, and more)

 Because SAP Marketing Cloud comes with a set of common Integration APIs for inbound and outbound data, the focus of this article will be mostly on the options for the integration on the SAP Commerce Cloud's side.

 Each section below will cover an integration option, followed by a summary of all the pros and cons of each option.
 The options below are not in any particular order.